Toolbox

 Steps

-- Review the data gathering and analysis and the outputs of the Neighbourhood Planning Workshop (Activity 32).
+- Review the results from Block D: Analysis and Diagnosis, the outputs of the Neighbourhood Planning Workshop Activity.

-- Review the results from Block E Strategic Development Plan and/or Block F Land Management Plan, specifically the components that apply to the neighbourhood area (e.g. urban development structure and strategic areas, development zones, land strategies, land uses).
+- If available, review the results from Block E Strategic Development and Spatial Plan and/or Block F Land Management Plan, specifically the components that apply to the neighbourhood area (e.g. urban development structure and strategic areas, development zones, land strategies, land uses).

-- Develop the design and guidelines for the Neighbourhood Plan.
+- Use T39 Neighbourhood Spatial Plan and Design to develop the design and localization of interventions for the Neighbourhood Plan.

 Disaster Risk Reduction and Climate Action:

-- Design to manage high temperatures and drought: cool pavement materials, tree planting for shading and evapotranspiration, orientation of buildings to reduce solar gain, rainwater harvesting, etc.
+- Design to manage high temperatures and drought: cool pavement materials, tree planting for shading and evapotranspiration, orientation of buildings to reduce solar gain, rainwater harvesting, integration of wind corridors, etc.

 - Design to manage flood risk: use of permeable surface materials, green spaces and green roofs to reduce runoff, widening of drains, etc.